jayrm/fb-lisp/readme.txt

 	in the .bas source file.

-WHY DID I WRITE THIS LIBRARY?

-	My main motivation for writing this is I like the idea of LISP as a script or macro language that can be embedded in my programs.

-	I also wanted to make a	non-trivial object oriented program in FreeBASIC.
-	And the design of this LISP evaluator is exactly that.
-Through the top- level object LispModule, it is possible to instance two or more completely seperate evaluators.
-The only thing shared between the instances is the string text for error messages.

-	In writing the library, the experience didn't completely suck, except in debugging it was just like C++, spending a significant smount of time chasing down a memory leak due to the manual managed memory allocations.
-	And this was with careful planning of object life-times from the beginning.
-In the end it was a	stupid mistake that was causing the memory leak, but, isn't that always	the case?

-OBTAINING THE ORIGINAL SOURCE
+7. OBTAINING THE ORIGINAL SOURCE

 	Sources whould be at my own webpage here: http://www.coderjeff.ca

-ACKNOWLEDGEMENTS
+8. ACKNOWLEDGEMENTS

 	Sandro Sigala - That a C version of a simple LISP evaluator existed and was available under an Open Source license saved huge amounts time.
-	Thanks to Sandro, creating this library took only a minimal amount of time.
+	Thanks to Sandro for slisp-1.2, creating this library took only a minimal amount of time.

 EOF